zhaofangyuan98/SDMBench/README.md

 We identified limitations within current methodologies.
 These limitations became apparent during the testing of various spatial clustering methods on additional **22** data containing small and non-continuous tissue domains, and during multi-slice analysis on another large-scale dataset containing **31** data slices.
 We proposed ***a "divide and conquer" strategy*** to make the latter challenging task effectively solvable.

 ### 4. Guidance and tutorial
 We provided ***user guidance*** for selecting the optimal spatial clustering methods based on data characteristics(See Paper Section ”Overall performance” and Fig. 4, 5). [***The tutorial***](https://github.com/zhaofangyuan98/SDMBench/tree/main/Tutorial) serves as an illustrative example that demonstrates the process of benchmarking new methods against existing ones.
-Additionally, we have developed ***[a website interface]***(http://sdmbench.drai.cn/) that facilitates the benchmarking of new methods by comparing them with established approaches.
+Additionally, we have developed [***a website interface***](http://sdmbench.drai.cn/) that facilitates the benchmarking of new methods by comparing them with established approaches.

 To make it easier for users to reproduce these computational methods, we plan to create a separate docker on [Docker](https://github.com/zhaofangyuan98/SDMBench/tree/main/Docker) for each method.
 We are actively updating this repository!

 ## Tutorial

-If you want to analysis your own data, ***[The tutorial]***(https://github.com/zhaofangyuan98/SDMBench/tree/main/Tutorial) serves as an illustrative example that demonstrates the process of benchmarking new methods against existing ones.
+If you want to analysis your own data, [***The tutorial***](https://github.com/zhaofangyuan98/SDMBench/tree/main/Tutorial) serves as an illustrative example that demonstrates the process of benchmarking new methods against existing ones.
 You can run the jupyter notebook of tutorial.ipynb to reproduce it, and new_method.txt provides a format about your results file.
-Before you can run tutorial.ipynb, you need to install the SDMBench package, see the directory ***[SDMBench]***(https://github.com/zhaofangyuan98/SDMBench/tree/main/SDMBench).
+Before you can run tutorial.ipynb, you need to install the SDMBench package, see the directory [***SDMBench***](https://github.com/zhaofangyuan98/SDMBench/tree/main/SDMBench).

 We also created a Spatial DoMain Benchmark (SDMBench) website, accessible at [http://sdmbench.drai.cn/], where you can easily benchmark their new methods against existing ones.
 We provide a tutorial and video (see the “tutorial” in the website) for how to use the SDMBench website with examples.